How To Clean A Canvas Bag (The Right Way!)

 Wring the cloth out to get rid of any excess water.

-Firmly but carefully wipe down the fabric without touching the sensitive adornments
+Firmly but carefully wipe down the fabric without touching the sensitive adornments.

 Note: If you determined in the previous two steps that the whole bag and its designs can safely encounter warm water, feel free to submerge the entire canvas bag in water before Step 3.